somamos/syllabification-by-analogy/README.md

 # syllabification-by-analogy

+## Huge performance boost.
+(11/17/2023)

+New experimental pattern matcher yields a **150-300x performance boost** over earlier methods of lattice construction.
+Two ~16 MB dicts precalculate and store 1) the counts of every alternate domain representation of every substring in a given lexical database and 2) its effective inverse, the letters that map to a given alternate domain representation substring stored in (1).

 ## SbA and PbA Success!
 (11/11/2023)
 The "leave-one-out" cross validation tests for __pronunciation by analogy__ AND __syllabification by analogy__ are complete.
 Compared to the results of M&D's original publication, this repository demonstrates considerable pronunciation improvement (below, left) and modest syllabification improvement (below, right), probably due to a greater number of words in the lexical database (58,989 versus 19,594).